 I’m going to walk you through a goal-setting system that can also help you set more actionable and quantifiable goals in different areas of your life.

-Three-month goals should be a bit meatier than your one-month goals and would require more planning, actionable steps, and follow-up.
+Three-month goals should be meatier than your one-month goals and would require more planning, actionable steps, and follow-up.
 They say it takes 66 days to form a habit, so this is the best time frame to set your habit-forming goals.
 Three-month goals should help you make significant changes in your life that can be quantifiable.
 They should also help you measure your consistency with your goals.
 If you can keep it up for three months, chances are you are well on your way to being a more actionable and goal-oriented person.

 Types of Goals

 Career goals are goals that have to do with your career and your job.
 However, after setting career goals, it can be easy to forget about them and hope that somehow they work themselves out.
 Like setting a goal to get a promotion and then just hoping and praying it happens before your set deadline.
 That’s not goal setting, that’s wish-making.
 Actionable goal setting involves setting steps you are going to take in the next year that will almost certainly guarantee that you get that promotion.
 You can start by setting smaller and easily achievable goals like — collaborate on a project with a different department to get more recognition for your department, take a professional course and apply what you learned to your job tasks in an evident way.
-Small and quantifiable goals like this all feed into your long term goal of getting a promotion in the next year.
+Small and quantifiable goals like this all feed into your long-term goal of getting a promotion in the next year.
 That is actionable goal setting.

 Creative goal setting is for those who want to branch out of the norm and do something creative which might be out of their comfort zone.
 Creative goal setting requires a lot of intentionalities and a willingness to try new things.
-A lot of times, with or creative goals, we have time constraints.
-With already a full-time job taking up our days, balancing our creative goals with our day to day can be quite a challenge.
+A lot of times, with our creative goals, we have time constraints.
+With already a full-time job taking up our days, balancing our creative goals with our day-to-day can be quite a challenge.
 Thus you must take this into account when setting creative goals.
-Creative goals could include anything from taking up a new hobby, getting involved with a creative community, taking a business/entrepreneurship class, implementing one of your many ideas, starting a creative idea journal or even performing at a poetry slam.
+Creative goals could include anything from taking up a new hobby, getting involved with a creative community, taking a business/entrepreneurship class, implementing one of your many ideas, starting a creative idea journal, or even performing at a poetry slam.
 It all starts with having the courage to push yourself out of your comfort zone.

 Self-developmental goals are precisely what they say they are: goals to help you develop and grow as a person.
 Self-development goals can range through a lot of things.
 Some examples are: